 Health benefits of a high fiber diet

-Most known health benefits of eating adequate amounts of fiber daily are the significantly lower risk of developing (2):
+Fiber is important for our good health.
+Consuming adequate amounts of fiber daily has been linked to significantly lower risk of developing (2):

 - coronary heart disease,